Skip to Content

 Save Configuration

-Click OK to save.
+Click OK – Apply to save.

-See Database Setup for field mapping details.
+See Database Setup for the full field list.

 Microsoft Access (.mdb, .mde)